Multi-Factor Authentication

 To disable a one-time password authenticator application

-2. Go to your user page by selecting the link under your user menu.
+1. Go to your user page by selecting User Settings at the top right of the screen. screenshot: user settings menu item

 To disable a security key

-2. Go to your user page by selecting the link under your user menu.
+1. Go to your user page by selecting User Settings at the top right of the screen. screenshot: user settings menu item

 Logging in with multi-factor authentication